wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/step-by-step.rst

       password: <wazuh_user_password>

-Upon the first access to the Wazuh interface, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
+When you access the Wazuh interface for the first time, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
 An exception can be added in the advanced options of the web browser or, for increased security, the ``root-ca.pem`` file previously generated can be imported to the certificate manager of the browser.
 Alternatively, a certificate from a trusted authority can be configured.

 With the first access attempt on a distributed deployment, the Wazuh Kibana plugin may prompt a message that indicates that it cannot communicate with the Wazuh API.
 To solve this issue edit the file ``/usr/share/kibana/data/wazuh/config/wazuh.yml`` and replace the ``url`` by the Wazuh server IP address or hostname.